Peeragogy/Peeragogy.github.io/use_or_make.md

 ### Rationale

-can help people avoid reinventing the wheel.[^2] There are lots of tools and approaches out there – *use them*, at least on a trial basis; return to the ones that work.[^3]
+<span>**Creating a guide**</span> can help people avoid reinventing the
+wheel.[^2] There are lots of tools and approaches out there – *use them*, at least on a trial basis; return to the ones that work.[^3]

 ### Resolution

-Noticing how difficult it is to remake things every time, and encapsulating what we observed with the pattern reminds us to always consider re-purposing the work of others, to think about how others can leapfrog ahead, building on our experiences by incorporating our work.
+Noticing how difficult it is to remake things every time, and encapsulating what we observed with the <span>**Use or Make**</span>
+pattern reminds us to always consider re-purposing the work of others, to think about how others can leapfrog ahead, building on our experiences by incorporating our work.

 ### What’s Next